Alex Rodriguez Reveals Birthday Gift From Jennifer Lopez That Reportedly Cost $200,000

-Jennifer Lopez certainly went all out when it came to her birthday present for fiance Alex Rodriguez as he celebrated turning 44-years-old last month.
+Jennifer Lopez certainly went all out when it came to her birthday present for fiancé Alex Rodriguez as he celebrated turning 44-years-old last month.
 A-Rod took to Instagram Stories this week to show off his seriously luxury gift he received from the age-defying mom of two, which reportedly came with a very hefty six-figure price tag.

 Per People, the baseball star showed off the luxurious gift on his social media this week, revealing that JLo presented him with a vintage Ford Bronco.
 The former baseball player shared a snap of the bright blue vehicle on his driveway as he wrote in the caption, “@jlo thank you for the best gift” with a blue heart emoji to match the color of the car.